October 11, 2018 – January 27, 2019

 Through our exhibition as well as related events involving past participants in FUNY-related projects we will look at the various leftist threads across the United States that led to FUNY, from a 1964 trip to Cuba organized by Progressive Labor, 1960s student movements, the Lower East Side poetry scene, the Free Speech movement in Berkeley, and the peace movement; and we trace these through to projects that evolved from FUNY including feminist militancy, Newsreel filmmakers, Tolstoy College, poetry publications, radical psychiatry, Feminist theatre, and more.
 Our series of related free public programs will come into dialog with organizers of current, similar projects, including Free University NYC, the Strike Debt project, and organizers at Cooper Union.

 An event series accompanying the exhibition will facilitate audience engagement through community discussion about the history of radical education projects.
 Check back on our website for updates to our list of related programming.
+Currently scheduled events include:

 In the tradition of our exhibition publications at Interference Archive, the publication for Free Education! will exist more as a set of resources that can live beyond the exhibition, and that can be useful to those who are not able to visit the exhibition in person.
 Created in the do-it-yourself style of much of Free University’s output, using the risograph shared by Interference Archive’s coworking community, this publication will include reproductions of archival material used in the exhibition alongside curatorial text and transcription of interviews with FUNY participants.